FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

  * All FreeMedForms drug databases are created by Free DDI Manager
 * Future developments
  * Include javascript in drug interaction management (eg anticoagulant management: a lab-drug interaction model)
- * create a server to facilitate data sharing between teams
+ * create a server to facilitate data sharing

 - - -
 - - -